-The provisions of Rule 5 (2) & (3) of the Companies (Appointment & Remunerationof Managerial Personnel) Rules 2014 (include any modification or amendment therof ifany) requiring particulars of the employees in receipt of remuneration in excess of RupeesOne Crore and Two Lakh per year and Rupees Eight lakh Fifty Thousand per month only to bedisclosed in the Report of Board of Directors are not applicable to the Company as none ofthe employees was in receipt of remuneration in excess of Rupees One Crore and Two Lakhper year and Rupees Eight lakh Fifty Thousand per month during the financial year 2016-17.
+The provisions of Rule 5 (2) & (3) of the Companies (Appointment & Remunerationof Managerial Personnel) Rules 2014 (include any modification or amendment thereof ifany) requiring particulars of the employees in receipt of remuneration in excess of RupeesOne Crore and Two Lakh per year and Rupees Eight Lakh Fifty Thousand per month only to bedisclosed in the Report of Board of Directors are not applicable to the Company as none ofthe employees was in receipt of remuneration in excess of Rupees One Crore and Two Lakhper year and Rupees Eight Lakh Fifty Thousand per month during the financial year2018-2019.

-The information required under section 197 (12) of the Companies Act 2013 read withRules 5 of the Companies (Appointment & Remuneration of Managerial Personnel) Rules2014 is given in the Statement annexed herewith as "Annexure V ".
+The information required under Section 197 (12) of the Companies Act 2013 read withRules 5 of the Companies (Appointment & Remuneration of Managerial Personnel) Rules2014 is given in the Statement annexed herewith as "Annexure -III ".

 Your Company and its Directors wish to extend their sincerest thanks to the Members ofthe Company Bankers State Government Local Bodies Customers Suppliers ExecutivesStaff and workers at all levels for their continuous co-operation and assistance.